ca-af/parcheesi-cruz_105415/README.md

 Known issues and limitations
 ----------------------------

-**The program is not finished.** The board, dices, and pieces are all displayed.
+**This program is not finished.** The board, dices, and pieces are all displayed.
 However, the rules, piece movement, and player interaction has not been placed yet.

 References